What should we do if a tree in the Commons blows over or loses a limb and damages our property?

 The path is 4/10s of a mile (2½ times around = 1 mile).
 It seems like we’re the only subdivision in the area that doesn’t have a playscape for residents.

-Why is that when there are so many children in our sub?
+Why is there not a playground in our sub?

 What should we do if we see someone driving through our common areas or something else that is illegal?